Sign up today and get 10% off of your first order.

 Many plantations that produce “sustainable palm oil” have enabled deforestation and climate change, making certifications virtually meaningless.
 In our books, truly sustainable palm oil needs to be produced without contributing to deforestation, species extinction, high greenhouse gas emissions, and human rights violations.
-So far, the palm oil industry is failing our world, so we are taking the moral high ground and avoiding palm oil (and palm oil derivatives) all together with our 100% palm oil-free soaps and lotions.
+So far, the palm oil industry is failing our world, so we are taking the moral high ground and avoiding palm oil all together.

 In 2004, the Roundtable on Sustainable Palm Oil (RSPO) was formed to promote the growth of environmentally friendly palm oil.

-But did you know that many plantations that are behind deforestation are certified as sustainable and are in partnership with the RSPO?
+But did you know that many plantations that are certified as sustainable per the RSPO are actually behind deforestation?

-Plantations received the RSPO seal of approval as “sustainable” even though they were the cause of so much rainforest destruction.
-What the RSPO doesn’t outwardly tell you is that all deforestation prior to November 2005 doesn't even count against being sustainable.
+The RSPO doesn’t outwardly tell you that all deforestation prior to November 2005 doesn't count against being sustainable.

-Studies are finding that "eco-friendly" plantations are being destroyed faster than non-certified lands.
-How is that even possible?
+Studies are also finding that "eco-friendly" plantations are causing more destruction than non-certified lands.
+What gives?

-Click the reference links below to see for yourself:
+Click the links below to see for yourself: